The Book of Taliesyn: Release

-The album was released in the United States in October 1968, just in time for the tour.
+The album was released in the United States in December 1968, during the American tour.
 The American label insisted on changing the title of the instrumental "Wring That Neck", considered too violent, to "Hard Road".
 The track was used as the B-side of the single "Kentucky Woman", issued in October 1968.
 The Book of Taliesyn reached No. 54 in the US chart and No. 48 in the Canadian chart.
 The single peaked at No. 38 in the US and received much airplay, but did not replicate the success of "Hush".

 We were big business in America, EMI did nothing; they were stupid old guys.